 3. What is it that motivates me?

 If you are the type of person who is not motivated by money but ends up in a job that pays a lot but doesn’t bring any satisfaction, you will soon start to realise that perhaps it’s not the right job after all.
 As the saying goes, money does not buy happiness.
 Equally, you may find yourself in a job with too little money after discovering that what motivates you is that very thing.

-Alternatively, you could find yourself in the right industry but the wrong department, or the right department but wrong industry.
-You may even find yourself in a job which is completely unsuited to your particular skills and talent.
+Alternatively, you could find yourself in the right industry but the wrong department, or the right department but the wrong industry.
+You may even find yourself in a job that is completely unsuited to your particular skills and talent.
 In the words of the famous physicist, Albert Einstein:

 “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree it will live its whole life believing that it is stupid”

 It is important therefore to think carefully about what you want from each job and whether it is going to help you in your career.
 By answering these three questions, you are already closer to the point of discovering where your niche lies, which is ultimately going to help you stand out from the crowd.
 Stay tuned for the Developing Your Niche (Part Two) which will take a look at another meaning of the word “niche”.
 In the meantime, check our jobs page to see if you find something suitable!

 Sep 4, 2014 by The ELJ Team